File Size Considerations

 It is important to note that this calculation is not based on the size of the .mobi file generated via KindleGen.
 Rather, it is based on the smallest (MOBI7) component shown above.

-To illustrate the difference, here are sizes and cost for a sample eBook uploaded to KDP:
+To illustrate the difference, here are sizes and cost for a sample mobi file uploaded to KDP:

 |mobi size||2.9 MB|